 Refund Policy: You have 30 days to decide

-F-Secure offer a 30-day money back guarantee, no questions asked for all their products, including Freedome VPN.
+F-Secure offers a 30-day money-back guarantee, no questions asked for all their products, including Freedome VPN.

 Encryption and Protocols: Safe and secure